 - If your model washer has a vent blockage test, run it regularly to assess for clogs.

-These simple tips typically do the trick if you have a Samsung dryer not drying fast enough.
-But if you still feel your dryer isn’t running up to par, let the Toledo dryer repair experts at Dave Smith Appliance Service have a look
+These simple tidbits typically do the trick if you have a Samsung dryer not drying fast enough.
+However, if you still feel your dryer isn’t running up to par, let the Toledo dryer repair experts at Dave Smith Appliance Service have a look